raspberrypilearning/getting-started-with-guis/en/step_3.md

 --- task ---

 Add the widget to the list at the start of your program.
+Each type of widget only needs to be added to the list once, and then you can use it as many times as you like on your GUI.

 This program imports two widgets: `App` and `Text`.

 --- code ---
 ---